Skip to main content

 Presentations, minus the Power.

 Pointless is a self-hosted presentation tool you talk to instead of click at.
-Deploy it once, connect any LLM tool (Claude, or anything that speaks MCP) to its endpoint, and ask for a presentation in plain language.
-What you get back is not a slide template — it's a bespoke interactive HTML experience (its own typography, motion, and navigation), published at a share link anyone in your org can open.
+Deploy it once, connect any LLM that speaks MCP (Claude, or anything else), and ask for a presentation in plain language.
+What comes back is not a slide template: it's a bespoke, self-contained HTML experience (its own typography, motion, and navigation), published at a share link anyone you share it with can open.

 full-screen sections, keyboard nav, end on the hiring ask."